gofynd/fdk-client-swift/documentation/application/COMMUNICATION.md

 | body | PushtokenReq | yes | Request body |

-Update the push token of the user.
+Use this API to update and insert the push token of the user.

 *Returned Response:*